 Instrument Letter Designation

-Purchase orders (open market simplified acquisition) - manual M
+Purchase orders (open market simplified acquisition) - manual М

-Request for information N
+Request for information Ν

 Standing price quote (SPQ) Т

-- (c) Serial Number Codes. - (1) A separate series of numbers may be used for each basic instrument type (see 504.1603(b)). - (2) For delivery or task orders, each order issued by contracting office must receive a consecutive serial number.
-That is, orders are numbered in sequence as issued by the contracting office, but they are not in sequence under any individual contract. - (3) At the beginning of each fiscal year, the first number assigned is 0001. - (4) Alphanumeric characters are serially assigned after the numeric series is exhausted. - (5) The allowable numeric and alphanumeric sequences, excluding alpha I and O are- - (i) 0001 through 9999; - (ii) A001 through A999, B001 through B999; - (iii) and so on to Z001 through Z999. - (6) Each issuing office is responsible for controlling serial number assignments.
+(c) Serial Number Codes.

+(1) A separate series of numbers may be used for each basic instrument type (see 504.1603(b)).

+(2) For delivery or task orders, each order issued by contracting office must receive a consecutive serial number.
+That is, orders are numbered in sequence as issued by the contracting office, but they are not in sequence under any individual contract.

+- (3) At the beginning of each fiscal year, the first number assigned is 0001. - (4) Alphanumeric characters are serially assigned after the numeric series is exhausted. - (5) The allowable numeric and alphanumeric sequences, excluding alpha I and O are- - (i) 0001 through 9999; - (ii) A001 through A999, B001 through B999; - (iii) and so on to Z001 through Z999. - (6) Each issuing office is responsible for controlling serial number assignments.

-Subpart 504.70 - Supply Chain Risk Management
+Subpart 504.70 - Cyber-Supply Chain Risk Management

-This subpart prescribes acquisition policies and procedures mitigating supply chain risks in the post-award phase of a procurement funded by GSA.
-Procedures in this subpart apply to all GSA funded contracts and orders.
-These procedures apply regardless of the estimated value of the contract.
+This subpart prescribes acquisition policies and procedures for mitigating cyber-supply chain risks of procurements funded by GSA.
+Procedures in this subpart apply to all GSA-funded contracts and orders, regardless of the estimated value of the solicitation, contract or order, including purchases under the micro-purchase threshold and purchases using a Government Purchase Card.